dlt-hub/dlt/docs/website/docs/destinations.md

 ### Destination Configuration

-By default, a DuckDB database will be created inside the pipeline working directory with a name `quack.duckdb`.
-It is available in `read/write` mode via `pipeline.sql_client`.
+By default, a DuckDB database will be created in the current working directory with a name `quack.duckdb`.
+After loading, it is available in `read/write` mode via `with pipeline.sql_client() as con:` which is a wrapper over `DuckDBPyConnection`.
+See [duckdb docs](https://duckdb.org/docs/api/python/overview#persistent-storage) for details.

-As the `duckdb` credentials do not require any secret values, you are free to pass the configuration explicitly via the `credentials` parameter to `dlt.pipeline` or `pipeline.run` methods.
+The `duckdb` credentials do not require any secret values You are free to pass the configuration explicitly via the `credentials` parameter to `dlt.pipeline` or `pipeline.run` methods.
 For example:
 ```python
 # will load data to files/data.db database file
 p = dlt.pipeline(pipeline_name='chess', destination='duckdb', dataset_name='chess_data', full_refresh=False, credentials="files/data.db")